Step By Step Guide to Successful Email Outreach

-The main downside is that MailChimp force users to double opt-in i.e. subscribers have to opt in on your website and confirm their email address to join your list.
+The main downside is that MailChimp forces users to double opt-in i.e. subscribers have to opt-in on your website and confirm their email address to join your list.
 While a sensible rationale, double opt-in can have a negative impact on the size of your list.

 ActiveCampaign is another feature packed email marketing and automation platform.
 While affordable and easy to use, what really sets it apart is that it comes with its own CRM system for lead management and marketing automation.
 At affordable rates starting at $9/month, ActiveCampaign is reasonably priced.

 Purchasing email contacts is a shortcut that marketers shouldn’t take.
 Additionally, you should not add contacts from business cards you got from a conference.
-The reason why these methods don’t work is because your emails are basically spam and don’t benefit your business in any way.
-Anyone who doesn’t opt in for your email list specifically has no intention of purchasing from you.
+The reason why these methods don’t work is that your emails are basically spam and don’t benefit your business in any way.
+Anyone who doesn’t opt-in for your email list specifically has no intention of purchasing from you.